 Estonia's easternmost town, Narva, a mix of Estonian and Russian cultures, is known for its iconic historical sights, Soviet-era architecture and world-class spa facilities.
-Start your day passing by the Baron von Velio's house, dating back to 1845 and the Narva Town Hall.
+Start your day passing by the Baron von Velio's house, dating back to 1845.

 For lunch, stop by Rondeel, which offers exquisite fish and meat dishes, with fresh local ingredients.
 A visit to the museum in Narva Castle is a must, where travellers can try out various techniques for handicrafts and explore the history of the town.
 Visitors can then head to the Narva-Jõesuu beach for some afternoon sun or alternatively, the infrared sauna and salt chamber at Meresuu Spa & Hotel if the weather takes a turn.

 The Dark Garden in Narva is ideal for a night stroll, offering spectacular views of the Narva River Promenade, which separates Estonia and Russia.